 [Figure 3 about here]

 The excess contour plots in Figure 3 show how the USA compares to other rich developed nations including Canada, Great Britain and Northern Ireland, West Germany, France, Japan and the Netherlands.
 Looking at a comparable contour plot for Canada, there is support for these ideas.
-Canadian men would have been similarly affected by AIDS deaths and therapy but not as much by the wars.
+Canadian men would have been similarly affected by AIDS deaths and therapy, and by economic recession but not as much by the wars. ??

 While excess male mortality in the USA drops off for most men after 1998, the excess male mortality continued for men who were 49 years old in 2005.
-This is evident by observing the continuation of the darker pink ‘plume' for 49 year olds on the USA contour map.
+This is evident by observing the continuation of the darker pink ‘plume' for 49 year olds on the USA contour map. ??
 These men would have been born in 1956, the year after the US began its involvement in the war (although the main involvement was from 1965 to 1973) (19).

 Looking at those men who were 19 (the average of participants in the Vietnam war) in 1965, there is evidence of male excess mortality during the war.
 Comparing other rich market democracies, the triangular plume is not as evident.
 If anything, in Great Britain/N. Ireland, there is a kind of a triangular plume but it occurs later than would be explained by AIDS deaths.
 It appears after 1990 and doesn’t drop off the way the one in the USA does.
 The Netherlands contrasts with the USA in that the 15-24 year old age group excess male mortality trend is the reverse of that in the USA: over time the ratio seems to lessen for15-25 year olds from the period from 1950 to 2010.
 Discussion During the period from 1933 to 2010 differences in male versus female life expectancy emerged, most notably among younger men ages 15-25, but also among older men who were born around 1918 and 1961.
-There are at least 5 possible hypotheses that could explain this excess male mortality
+There are at least five possible hypotheses that could explain this excess male mortality.
+These will now be discussed in turn.

-1. This work and previous work hints at a war effect (in line with Barker effect but more specific to wars = Minton effect :) affecting both those born during a major conflict and those who participate, not only during the conflict but also potentially throughout their lives (20) 2.
-The increased difference among 60 year olds which appears around 1950 could have been due to smoking behaviour, more common among men until around 1970.
+Firstly, it could be that those born during, and who participate in, major conflicts such as wars experience worsening health, translating as higher mortality rates as they age.
+Exposure to adverse events at or prior to birth was hypothesised by Barker as an important determinant of poor health in later years; in demography such affects are known as cohort effects.
+In the contour maps it is usually fairly straightforward to identify cohorts affected at birth, as mortality rates for them are noticably different to neighbouring contours.
+(20) Secondly, changes in smoking behaviour could help explain the differences among 60 year olds, which begin around 1950.
+Men tended to be more likely to smoke than women until around 1970.
+[REF?]

 3. When car ownership became widespread in the USA, men were more likely to drive than women, and also to have fatal traffic accidents.
 This may have changed by 1995 when young women were as likely to drive as young men, and nearly as likely to have fatal accidents as men, perhaps indicating that seat belt laws and airbag technology have prevented deaths in spite of traffic accidents.